 Here is a list of some of the most popular activities you can do on your last day:

 - Snorkeling in Beach Reserve – Take full advantage of these turquoise waters with a day of snorkeling.
+Do something different on vacation and book this 3-hour activity.
+All the gear needed for snorkeling is provided!
+Click here for rates and availability.

 Another idea for your last day could also be to explore the Serra de Tramuntana on the southwest coast of the island.
 If you choose to make a trip to the pine forest, you will need to rent a car.